IqraBaluch/pythonprogrammer/README.md

 5. Using * and zip to 'unzip'

 #### Using iterators to load large files into memory
+6. chunksize
-6. Processing large amounts of Twitter data
+7. Processing large amounts of Twitter data
-7. Extracting information for large amounts of Twitter data
+8. Extracting information for large amounts of Twitter data

 ## 2-List comprehensions and generators